 Single-touch checkout can greatly increase your e-commerce conversion rate.

-Google Pay is a digital wallet that lets users purchase from your store using an android phone with an NFC chip.
-It also works with a tablet or watch.
+Google Pay is a digital wallet that lets users purchase from your store using an Android phone with an NFC chip.
+This type of NFC mobile payment also works with a tablet or watch.
 Google Pay is a way for you to give your customers more options to conveniently pay for your products.

 Once shoppers set up their preferred payment methods, they can easily check out using Google Pay.
 It’s a great way for you to give customers more payment options.
 The more payment options you offer, the more appealing your store will be.